BrChung/ModernFolio/content/projects/VisualizeCovid19/visualize_covid_19.md

   - Material UI
 ---

-A web app for visualizing Coronavirus growth over time in various locations around the world.
-Travel backwards in time and play an animation to see the gradual spread of the virus.
-Search and filter locations to track total confirmed, deaths, recovered, and active cases.
+An application for visualizing Coronavirus growth over time in various locations around the world.
+Travel backward in time and play an animation to see the gradual spread of the virus.
+Search and filter sites to track total confirmed, deaths, recovered, and active cases.